jamee47/OFDM_Image_transceiver/README.md

 ﻿ # OFDM Based Image transceiver
-This project is aimed to create a transmitter and receiver using OFDM(Orthogonal Frequency Division Multiplexing).
-*Contents will be updated.....*
+This project is aimed to create a transmitter and receiver using OFDM(Orthogonal Frequency Division Multiplexing).\n *Contents will be updated.....*